Feeds:

 One of the cool things about PowerShell is that you can access the Namespaces in the .net framework.
 So you can put together a script that can access Active Directory the same way you do it from .net Code using Directory Services.

-Here is what I came up with: Continue Reading »
+Here is what I came up with: Read the rest of this entry »

 Ever use Powershell?
 I run into situations every once in a while where it is really useful but I always seem to forget the syntax.
 I found a link to a really cool cheat sheet that I just tacked onto my wall so I won’t ever be lost again.